-Planning the tumour resection
+Planning the tumor resection

-Balgrist is the only hospital in Switzerland where specialists can establish a 3D model of the tumour and use the computer to plan its removal to the millimetre.
+Balgrist is the only hospital in Switzerland where specialists can establish a 3D model of the tumor and use the computer to plan its removal to the millimeter.
 During the operation, specially made templates from the 3D printer are used to convert the planning precisely into surgical reality.
 Before the operation, we have a personal discussion with the patient to explain the various steps in the surgical procedure and answer any questions they may have.

 How can you replace the bone that has been removed?

-After the complete resection of a tumour, a defect is often left in the bone.
+After the complete resection of a tumor, a defect is often left in the bone.
 To preserve the function of the limb as much as possible, team leaders and the senior consultants look at the possibility of joint replacement: if the cancer also involves the joint it is possible to use a special prothesis.
 Balgrist University Hospital has internationally renowned expertise in replacement joints.
 If the cancer does not affect the joint, we can use bone from a donor (an allograft).

 How can you replace soft tissues?

 In rare cases, the cancer grows around important soft-tissue structures such as blood vessels and nerves, which also have to be removed at the time of operation.
 Our senior consultant in hand and nerve surgery has many years’ in-depth experience in suturing blood vessels and nerves.
 Short sections of nerve can be replaced with a cutaneous nerve from the lower leg; arteries can be ‘bridged’ with a vein graft.
-In Dr. Dominik Kaiser, the Tumour Team has an expert in soft-tissue reconstruction.
-Such surgical procedures are necessary when the removal of a large tumour makes to impossible to close the skin with sutures.
+In Dr. Dominik Kaiser, the tumor team has an expert in soft-tissue reconstruction.
+Such surgical procedures are necessary when the removal of a large tumor makes to impossible to close the skin with sutures.
 In this situation, the tissue is covered with a skin graft or a muscle flap.
 And there is always the possibility of cooperating with other surgical disciplines.

-The diagnosis and treatment of a tumour is very stressful for patients and their relatives.
+The diagnosis and treatment of a tumor is very stressful for patients and their relatives.
 Our specialists discuss matters thoroughly and take enough time to address any questions or fears that the patient may have.
 In addition to the medical aspects, patients often face considerable organisational challenges at the workplace or during the hospital stay.
 Nicole Züger of our social services department offers support with expert advice and great understanding.
 If need be, we can easily call on specialists from the Zurich Cancer League when the patient is suffering from mental stress (psycho-oncology).

 Once treatment has finished, patients with cancer are followed up regularly.
-Patients appreciate the follow-up provided in the Tumour team outpatient clinic.
+Patients appreciate the follow-up provided in the tumor team outpatient clinic.
 It means that they are always seen by the same person and can build up a trusting relationship.
 There is no unpleasant waiting time, as the radiological examinations are followed directly by review and discussion in the clinic.
 Patients who have to travel long distances, for example from the cantons of Ticino or Graubünden, are also happy make the journey to Balgrist for follow-up.